nsacyber/Windows-Secure-Host-Baseline/Adobe Reader/README.md

 ## Download Adobe Reader DC
 An offline installer for Adobe Reader DC can be downloaded from the [Adobe Reader DC enterprise download site](https://get.adobe.com/reader/enterprise/).
 The latest version (Version 2015.020.20042) can also be directly downloaded [here](https://ardownload.adobe.com/pub/adobe/reader/win/AcrobatDC/1502320053/AcroRdrDC1502320053_en_US.exe).

-You can use the **Get-AdobeReaderOfflineInstaller** command in the [AdobeReader.ps1](./Scripts/AdobeReader.ps1) file in the [scripts folder](./Scripts) to download a specific version of Adobe Reader DC.
+You can use the **Get-AdobeReaderOfflineInstaller** command in the Adobe Reader PowerShell module in the [scripts folder](./Scripts) to download a specific version of Adobe Reader DC.
 Example: **Get-AdobeReaderOfflineInstaller -Version '2015.023.20053'**.
 Adobe Reader DC version numbers that can be used with this script can be found on the [Adobe Reader for Windows 10 page](http://www.adobe.com/support/downloads/product.jsp?platform=windows&product=10).
 You can also use the **Get-AdobeReaderPatch -Version '2015.023.20053'** command to download just the .msp file to update an existing Adobe Reader install.

 ## Managing updates
 Adobe Reader DC installs a task that executes an update check every time a user logs in.
 After a successful update check, another update check will not occur for 3 days even though the task runs at every user login.
 Manually running the installed task named **Adobe Acrobat Update Task** will result in an error of *The user account does not have permission to run this task*.
 Systems may rarely automatically update since the task can't successfully execute.
 A [new task](./Adobe Reader x64 Update Task.xml?raw=true) has been included in this repository which can be imported to a system using the [Register-ScheduledTask command](https://technet.microsoft.com/en-us/library/jj649811(v=wps.630).aspx).